metabase/metabase/docs/troubleshooting-guide/ldap.md

     driver: bridge
 ```

-If you don't pass environment variables to Metabase and you want to configure the environment manually, you can go to Admin->Settings->Authentication-> LDAP configuration enter the following values:
+If you don't pass environment variables to Metabase and you want to configure the environment manually, you can go to Admin->Settings->Authentication-> LDAP configuration and enter the following values:

 USERNAME OR DN: `cn=admin,dc=example,dc=org`
 PASSWORD: `adminpassword`